WhereGroup/mapqonverter/README.md

-# Mapqonverter
+# MapQonverter
-The Mapqonverter converts an ArcMap Project to a QGIS Project.
+The MapQonverter converts an ArcMap Project to a QGIS Project.
 The script is inspired by Mxd2Qgs from Allan Maungu.

 ## Installation